DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-8-mentor-materials.md

 #### Focused development areas

-- Teacher models aloud a process by breaking it down into sequential, manageable steps based on pupils’ prior knowledge.
+- Teacher models aloud a process by breaking it down into sequential, manageable steps based on pupils' prior knowledge.
 - Teacher checks that pupils have understood each part of the model and how it relates to the whole process or concept.
-- Teacher breaks down their explanations of concepts into manageable chunks based on pupils’ prior knowledge and checks for understanding at appropriate points.
+- Teacher breaks down their explanations of concepts into manageable chunks based on pupils' prior knowledge and checks for understanding at appropriate points.

 ### Development area 3: Focusing attention

 #### Focused development areas

-- Teacher ensures they have all pupils’ attention when they model or explain and restates their expectations pre-emptively to help pupils to remain focused.
+- Teacher ensures they have all pupils' attention when they model or explain and restates their expectations pre-emptively to help pupils to remain focused.
-- Teacher focuses pupils’ attention on the important features of the model or explanation.
+- Teacher focuses pupils' attention on the important features of the model or explanation.
 - Teacher limits distractions when modelling or explaining through their use of language, resources and instruction.

 ### Observe

 Consider the following questions based on a short (approximately 15 minute) observation of your teacher.

-What was your teacher’s previous target?
+What was your teacher's previous target?
 Are they meeting it?
 How do you know?

 Thinking about the development area you have selected for this topic, what is your teacher already doing well in this area?
 Which focused development area best aligns with what your teacher needs to get better at?
 What one precise target (bite-sized action) might you work with them on during your mentor meeting?

 Reminder: You can choose to stick with this previous target if they have not made enough progress.
-When moving on to a new precise target, you can select one from the table above or, if this doesn’t fit your teacher’s needs, you can write your own.
+When moving on to a new precise target, you can select one from the table above or, if this doesn't fit your teacher's needs, you can write your own.

 How will you model the target to your teacher to show them what good looks like?
 What questions will you ask to check your teacher understands the model?
-For example, ‘How it is different from your current practice?’ and ‘What impact might it have on your practice and pupils?’
+For example, 'How it is different from your current practice?' and 'What impact might it have on your practice and pupils?'

 Reminder: Your model should help your teacher develop their ability in some of the following: